whizzml/examples/automl/readme.md

 ## How to install

-If you have [bigmler](https://bigmler.readthedocs.io/en/latest/) and `make` installed in your system, just check out the [Whizzml examples repository](https://github.com/whizzml/examples/) and, at its [top level directory](https://github.com/whizzml/examples/), issue the
+If you have [bigmler](https://bigmler.readthedocs.io/en/latest/) and `make` installed in your system, just check out the [WhizzML examples repository](https://github.com/whizzml/examples/) and, at its [top level directory](https://github.com/whizzml/examples/), issue the
 command: